Federal Drug Defense Lawyer in Tampa

 In recent years, the Drug Enforcement Agency (DEA) has been cracking down on drug trafficking, distribution, and other similar crimes across the nation.
 This means that federal level drug charges are now treated more severely than ever before.
-Even compared to some of the strictest state laws, federal drug charges carry significantly longer sentences, higher fines, and more severe penalties.
-If you have been accused of a federal drug crime or believe that allegations may be raised against you, having an experienced federal defense attorney is critical.
-Drug crimes may even be tried at both federal and state levels, leading to multiple charges, lengthy sentences, and life-altering consequences.
+Even compared to some of the strictest state laws, federal drug charges carry significantly longer sentences, higher fines and more severe penalties.
+If you have been accused of a federal drug crime or believe that allegations may be raised against you in Hillsborough County, Florida, having an experienced federal Tampa federal drug defense attorney by your side is critical.
+Drug crimes may even be tried at both federal and state levels, leading to multiple charges, lengthy sentences and life-altering consequences.

-Joffe Law, P.A. has an experienced staff team of drug defense lawyers on available who are ready to investigate your unique situation.
-These seasoned professionals can give your case the care and attention that it demands.
+Joffe Law, P.A. has experienced federal drug crime lawyers who are ready to investigate your unique situation.
+Our respected professionals can give your case the care and attention that it demands.
 Our lawyers have defended a wide array of vastly different and unique cases at both state and federal levels.
-If you are in the Tampa, FL area and find yourself facing possible federal or state drug charges, the sooner you gain legal representation, the better.
+If you are in the Tampa, FL area and find yourself facing possible federal drug charges, the sooner you gain legal representation, the better.
 Anything you say can and will be used against you in court, so the earlier you have a reliable and dependable attorney on retainer, the better.
-Lawyers at Joffe Law, P.A. have defended clients from federal drug charges including but not limited to:
+For more than 30 years, the Tampa federal defense attorneys at Joffe Law, P.A. have defended clients from charges including, but not limited to:

 Do not say anything that might incriminate you.
 Speak with an attorney first.